MintyTrebor/MQTT4DSF/README.md

 This has only been tested on a raspberry pi running DSF from [https://github.com/gloomyandy/RepRapFirmware/wiki](https://github.com/gloomyandy/RepRapFirmware/wiki)

 Note: Currently MQTT4DSF is dependant on Beta versions of DSF, and therefore much of this code is subject to change as things develop.
 Best efforts have been made, but much further optimisation is required. **MQTT4DSF has been tested on -DSF FW Ver: 3.2.0-beta2 -Board FW Ver: 3.2-beta2.
 However it should work with any 3.1+ version according to the pydsfapi plugin**

+# Background and use-case
+I decided to put this together after a converstaion about MQTT with DUET-DSF over on discord (plus it was an excuse for me to cut my teeth on Python)!
+MQTT4DSF is designed to be used as a mechinism to integrate DSF with automation applications and other MQTT based services (like dashboards).
+This can be useful for controlling external devices based on stateful events from DSF, building multifunction dashboards for multiple machines (eg print farms), and creating rule based event handling.
+Some examples include:
+	Turning off printer power after xx time has elapsed since completing print.
+	Turn off heaters if printer has been left idle for longer than xx (eg during a forgotton pause event).
+	Creating multi-machine dashboards with collective status and alerts.
+	Sending emails, or msgs va telegram when a specified event happens.

 # Installation
 MQTT4DSF requires Python 3, the python paho.mqtt.client, and the DSF dsfpiapi [plugin](https://github.com/Duet3D/DSF-APIs)

 It has been developed and tested on rPi 3 & 4.